-The University will seek to deliver each course in accordance with the descriptions set out above.
-However, there may be situations in which it is desirable or necessary for the University to make
+The University will seek to deliver this course in accordance with the description set out above.
+However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
+For further information, please see the University's Terms and Conditions.